-This procedure was last reviewed on 28 October 2020.
+This procedure was last reviewed on 15 July 2021.

-We are committed to providing a high-quality legal service to all our clients.
-When something goes wrong we need you to tell us about it.
+We are committed to providing a high-quality legal service to all of our clients.
+If you have any queries or concerns regarding the service you receive, we encourage you to tell us about it.
 This will help us to improve our standards.